 On August 16, 2012, the EPA approved final regulations under the federal Clean Air Act that establish new air emission controls for oil and natural gas production and natural gas processing operations.
 Specifically, the EPA's rule package includes New Source Performance Standards to address emissions of sulfur dioxide and volatile organic compounds, or VOCs, and a separate set of emission standards to address hazardous air pollutants frequently associated with oil and natural gas production and processing activities.
 The final rule seeks to achieve a 95% reduction in VOCs emitted by requiring the use of reduced emission completions or "green completions" on all hydraulically-fractured wells constructed or refractured after January 1, 2015.
 The rules also establish specific new requirements regarding emissions from compressors, controllers, dehydrators, storage tanks and other production equipment.
 These rules will require a number of modifications to our operations, including the installation of new equipment to control emissions from our wells by January 1, 2015.
 The EPA received numerous requests for reconsideration of these rules from both industry and the environmental community, and court challenges to the rules were also filed.
 The EPA intends to issue revised rules in 2013 that are likely responsive to some of these requests.
-The final revised product capture.
+For example, on April 12, 2013, the EPA published a proposed amendment extending compliance dates for certain storage vessels.
+The final revised rules could require modifications to our operations or increase our capital and operating costs without being offset by increased product capture.
 At this point, we cannot predict the final regulatory requirements or the cost to comply with such requirements with any certainty.
-The U.S. Department of the Interior has also announced its intention to propose a new rule regulation hydraulic fracturing activities on federal lands, including requirements for disclosure, well bore integrity and handling of flowback water.
+In addition, the U.S. Department of the Interior published a revised proposed rule on May 24, 2013 that would update existing regulation for hydraulic fracturing activities on federal lands, including requirements for disclosure, well bore integrity and handling of flowback water.